-In these passages is the account of King Manasseh repenting of his sins against God.
+In this daily Bible reading is the account of King Manasseh repenting of his sins against God.
 The Assyrians had captured Manasseh and taken him to Babylon.
-In his distress Manasseh saw the error of his ways and repented.
+In his distress, Manasseh saw the error of his ways and repented.
 When he returned to Jerusalem he destroyed all of the altars and demonic places of worship.
 He also restored the implements for worshiping the true God to the Temple.

 When Manasseh died, his son Amon became king at the age of 22.
 Amon was an evil king who restored demonic worship.
 He was king for two years.
 His servants killed him.
 Then, Amon’s son, Josiah, became king at the age of eight years.
 Josiah was a good king who restored the worship of God.